An Enhanced Formation Channel for Galactic Dual-Line Gravitational-Wave Sources: von Zeipel-Lidov-Kozai Effect in Triples Involving Sgr A*: Introduction

 \section{Introduction}

 The groundbreaking detection of gravitational waves (GWs) has opened an unprecedented window for observing the cosmos \citep{LIGOScientific:2016aoc, LIGOScientific:2017vwq}.
 With their distinct, high-sensitivity frequency bands, next-generation ground-based detectors (e.g., Cosmic Explorer, \citet{CE2022slt}; Einstein Telescope, \citet{ET2010}) and space-borne observatories (e.g., LISA, \citet{LISA2017}; TianQin, \citet{TianQin2016}; Taiji, \citet{Taiji2017}) will facilitate the detection of low-frequency inspiral and high-frequency spin (dual-line\footnote{Dual-line originally refers to GW emission at $2f_{\rm orb}$ and $2f_{\rm s}$ from circular-orbit inspiralling NS binaries \citep{Tauris:2018kzq}, where $f_{\rm orb}$ and $f_{\rm s}$ denote the orbital frequency and NS spin frequency, respectively.
 For eccentric-orbit binaries and precessing NS components, both the low- and high-frequency GW emission exhibit multiple harmonics; we nevertheless retain this terminology for simplicity.}) gravitational radiation from Milky Way neutron star (NS) binaries, including NS--NS, NS--black hole (NS--BH), and NS--white dwarf (NS--WD) systems.
 This dual-line signal comprises two components: millihertz-band radiation from the binary inspiral, and hectohertz-band radiation from a rapidly spinning NS component.
 Population simulation and GW waveform modeling of isolated NS--NS systems in the Galactic field, treated as dual-line sources, have been performed in previous works \citep{Feng:2025jnx, Feng:2024ect, Feng:2023gpe}.
 Observations of such systems would enable constraints on NS structural parameters \citep{Tauris:2018kzq, Chen:2021mrf, Suvorov:2021mhr, Feng:2024ulg, Feng:2025jnx}, thereby helping to pin down the long-sought equation of state of NS matter.
+Critically, dual-line GW detection uniquely breaks the intrinsic degeneracy between NS structural parameters and source distance, a fundamental limitation unresolvable with spinning NS GW observations alone.
+Binary inspiral emission delivers independent distance calibration, resolving this degeneracy to enable robust NS property measurements and tight constraints via NS spin precession \citep{Feng:2025jnx}.